xambaoms/lab/Network/basic-networking/README.md

 ![](./images/list-netwatcher.png)

-## Exercise 4: Configure Network Security Groups and Application Security Groups
+## Exercise 4: Configure Network Security Groups

 In this exercise, you will restrict traffic between tiers of n-tier application by using network security groups and application security groups.

-Duration: 15 minutes
+Duration: 20 minutes

 **Reference:**</br>
 Azure Network Security Groups</br>